INTRANET-Consulting/microservicedocumentextractor/LOCAL_SETUP.md

 - Anaconda or Miniconda installed
 - Git installed

+**Note**: This project originally used `rye` for dependency management (you'll see `requirements.lock` and `requirements-dev.lock` files), but you don't need `rye` to run it.
+We'll use Anaconda/pip instead, which is more Windows-friendly.

+### About the .lock files
+- `requirements.lock` and `requirements-dev.lock` are `rye`-generated files with exact versions
+- These files are **not needed** for basic functionality - they're just for exact reproducibility
+- We'll install the core dependencies from `pyproject.toml` instead
+- You can safely ignore the `.lock` files

 ## Option 1: Using Anaconda (Recommended)

 Anaconda is **highly recommended** for this project because: